 Be kind and generous even if the world is falling apart around you, but don’t bend over backwards to make people like you.
 Some people will like you, some won’t.
 That’s the way things will always be.
 So the sooner you learn to march to the beat of your own drum, the better.
 Do the thing you think is right, and then if the landscape changes up ahead, it’s ok to adjust.
 Don’t judge things in black-and-white.

 Treasure your body.
 It seems invincible, but you only have one, and one day it will age.
 You will be grateful then that you care for it now.
 I don’t mean weird spa treatments or that you have to run a marathon – you know what I mean.
 I know you are angry, but don’t take it out on yourself.
 Don’t hate where you come from; be proud.
 There is no one quite like you.
 The purpose and great challenge of our lives is to be ourselves completely – but you can’t second-guess what that is.
 You have to nurture yourself, and let it unfold gently.
 That process doesn’t end until you’re dead.
-So you’ll need to develop some patience and steadfastness.
+That’ll hopefully be a long time from now, so you’ll need to develop some patience and steadfastness.

 The world is complicated.
 There are people directing charities who are self-centered a-holes, and there are bankers who are kind and selfless.
 If you’re wondering why I took bankers as an example, it’s because in future people are going to really hate them.
 Human nature typically needs someone to blame.
 Keep seeing through it.

 There is an honourable British tradition known as “taking the piss”.
 Learn it and use it liberally, particularly take the piss out of yourself.